Mick609/Metronome/README.md

 9. private MyTimerTask mainTimerTask: The Timetask object for the scheduling of the metronome event.

-10.private String status: The current status of the metronome application (is playing or not).
+10.private ServerNTP mServerNTP: The object for the usage of NTP service.

+11.private String fileName: the name of the file stored in the system storage.

+12.ArrayList<MetronomeEvent>: The ArrayList that contains all the metronome events stored in the system.

 ### Constructor:
 Initialise the Context, session, and status variable.